mephisto83/skyview-report/README.md

         - UX designer
         - UI designer
     -   UX design
-        - This is not the UI design.
         - UX design would describe how users in the system will be able to navigate and operate the system.
             - Designs will guide end users in to "pits of success".
                 - This requires user testing/interviewing
     -   UI Design
         - This is the implementation and design of visual components that users will interact with in the different UIs.
             - UI
-                - Native Mobile App
+                - Native Mobile Application
-                - Desktop App
+                - Desktop Application
-                - Web App
+                - Web Application
     -   Banking Platform integration
         - A banking platform would be integrated into the system.
 The platform's available services would dictate the types of transactions/services that would be available for implementation for each Banking Client.
             - Before this phase can begin there needs to be a list of desired features that can exercised in the 3rd party banking platform.